The Valley Nursery School - Holiday Clubs

 - Ways we inform parents about how their child is being supported

-Meetings, reviews with Key worker, SENCO and / or DCPO, open days, daily report books and learning journals.
+Meetings, reviews with Key worker, SENCO and / or DCPO, open days, daily report books and online learning journals.

 - Our complaints policy